What affects your credit score?

 Signing up to a credit agency

-Experian, Equifax or Call Credit will allow you to check in on your credit report, pick up anything that looks wrong and see where you can start, when it comes to improving your score.
+Experian, Equifax or TransUnion will allow you to check in on your credit report, pick up anything that looks wrong and see where you can start, when it comes to improving your score.
 They can also alert you to searches you may not be aware of and even monitor the web to ensure no one is using your details for financial gain.
-They may require you to pay a monthly fee but many offer a month’s free trial at first to see which one you prefer to use.
+Other reputable credit reference agencies include Clear Score and Credit Karma, both of which are free to use.

 If you are trying to clear your debt to improve your credit score then get in touch with our helpful team at PayPlan today, we may be able to help with a debt solution that puts you on the right track and helps you to start living again.